lakkireddy-harish-kumar-reddy/spring-rest/README.md

-This is a demo while learining spring rest features
+This is a demo while learining spring rest features.